junxit/us-congress-code/title-42/chapter-6a/sec-254c.md

 - **(d)** *Administration*
   - **(1)** *Programs* The rural health care services outreach, rural health network development, and small health care provider quality improvement grant programs established under section 241 of this title shall be administered by the Director of the Office of Rural Health Policy of the Health Resources and Services Administration, in consultation with State offices of rural health or other appropriate State government entities.
   - **(2)** *Grants*
-    - **(A)** *In general* In carrying out the programs described in paragraph (1), the Director may award grants under subsections (e), (f), and (g) to expand access to, coordinate, and improve the quality of essential health care services, and enhance the delivery of health care, in rural areas.
+    - **(A)** *In general* In carrying out the programs described in paragraph (1), the Director may award grants under subsections (e), (f), and (g) to expand access to, coordinate, and improve the quality of basic health care services, and enhance the delivery of health care, in rural areas.
-    - **(B)** *Types of grants* The Director may award the grants—
+    - **(B)** *Types of grants* The Director may award the grants to—
-      - **(i)** to promote expanded delivery of health care services in rural areas under subsection (e);
+      - **(i)** promote expanded delivery of health care services in rural areas under subsection (e);
-      - **(ii)** to provide for the planning and implementation of integrated health care networks in rural areas under subsection (f); and
+      - **(ii)** provide for the planning and implementation of integrated health care networks in rural areas under subsection (f); and
-      - **(iii)** to provide for the planning and implementation of small health care provider quality improvement activities under subsection (g).
+      - **(iii)** provide for the planning and implementation of small health care provider quality improvement activities under subsection (g).
 - **(e)** *Rural health care services outreach grants*
-  - **(1)** *Grants* The Director may award grants to eligible entities to promote rural health care services outreach by expanding the delivery of health care services to include new and enhanced services in rural areas.
-The Director may award the grants for periods of not more than 3 years.
+  - **(1)** *Grants* The Director may award grants to eligible entities to promote rural health care services outreach by improving and expanding the delivery of health care services to include new and enhanced services in rural areas, through community engagement and evidence-based or innovative, evidence-informed models.
+The Director may award the grants for periods of not more than 5 years.
-  - **(2)** *Eligibility* To be eligible to receive a grant under this subsection for a project, an entity—
+  - **(2)** *Eligibility* To be eligible to receive a grant under this subsection for a project, an entity shall—
-    - **(A)** shall be a rural public or rural nonprofit private entity;
+    - **(A)** be an entity with demonstrated experience serving, or the capacity to serve, rural underserved populations;
-    - **(B)** shall represent a consortium composed of members—
+    - **(B)** represent a consortium composed of members that—
-      - **(i)** that include 3 or more health care providers; and
+      - **(i)** include 3 or more health care providers; and
-      - **(ii)** that may be nonprofit or for-profit entities; and
+      - **(ii)** may be nonprofit or for-profit entities; and
-    - **(C)** shall not previously have received a grant under this subsection for the same or a similar project, unless the entity is proposing to expand the scope of the project or the area that will be served through the project.
+    - **(C)** not previously have received a grant under this subsection for the same or a similar project, unless the entity is proposing to expand the scope of the project or the area that will be served through the project.
   - **(3)** *Applications* To be eligible to receive a grant under this subsection, an eligible entity, in consultation with the appropriate State office of rural health or another appropriate State entity, shall prepare and submit to the Secretary an application, at such time, in such manner, and containing such information as the Secretary may require, including—
     - **(A)** a description of the project that the eligible entity will carry out using the funds provided under the grant;
     - **(B)** a description of the manner in which the project funded under the grant will meet the health care needs of rural underserved populations in the local community or region to be served;
-    - **(C)** a description of how the local community or region to be served will be involved in the development and ongoing operations of the project;
+    - **(C)** a description of how the rural underserved populations in the local community or region to be served will be involved in the development and ongoing operations of the project;
     - **(D)** a plan for sustaining the project after Federal support for the project has ended;
     - **(E)** a description of how the project will be evaluated; and
     - **(F)** other such information as the Secretary determines to be appropriate.
 - **(f)** *Rural health network development grants*
   - **(1)** *Grants*
-    - **(A)** *In general* The Director may award rural health network development grants to eligible entities to promote, through planning and implementation, the development of integrated health care networks that have combined the functions of the entities participating in the networks in order to—
+    - **(A)** *In general* The Director may award rural health network development grants to eligible entities to plan, develop, and implement integrated health care networks that collaborate in order to—
       - **(i)** achieve efficiencies;
-      - **(ii)** expand access to, coordinate, and improve the quality of essential health care services; and
+      - **(ii)** expand access to, coordinate, and improve the quality of basic health care services and associated health outcomes; and
       - **(iii)** strengthen the rural health care system as a whole.
-    - **(B)** *Grant periods* The Director may award such a rural health network development grant for implementation activities for a period of 3 years.
-The Director may also award such a rural health network development grant for planning activities for a period of 1 year, to assist in the development of an integrated health care network, if the proposed participants in the network do not have a history of collaborative efforts and a 3-year grant would be inappropriate.
+    - **(B)** *Grant periods* The Director may award grants under this subsection for periods of not more than 5 years.
-  - **(2)** *Eligibility* To be eligible to receive a grant under this subsection, an entity—
+  - **(2)** *Eligibility* To be eligible to receive a grant under this subsection, an entity shall—
-    - **(A)** shall be a rural public or rural nonprofit private entity;
+    - **(A)** be an entity with demonstrated experience serving, or the capacity to serve, rural underserved populations;
-    - **(B)** shall represent a network composed of participants—
+    - **(B)** represent a network composed of participants that—
-      - **(i)** that include 3 or more health care providers; and
+      - **(i)** include 3 or more health care providers; and
-      - **(ii)** that may be nonprofit or for-profit entities; and
+      - **(ii)** may be nonprofit or for-profit entities; and
-    - **(C)** shall not previously have received a grant under this subsection (other than a grant for planning activities) for the same or a similar project.
+    - **(C)** not previously have received a grant under this subsection (other than a grant for planning activities) for the same or a similar project.
   - **(3)** *Applications* To be eligible to receive a grant under this subsection, an eligible entity, in consultation with the appropriate State office of rural health or another appropriate State entity, shall prepare and submit to the Secretary an application, at such time, in such manner, and containing such information as the Secretary may require, including—
     - **(A)** a description of the project that the eligible entity will carry out using the funds provided under the grant;
     - **(B)** an explanation of the reasons why Federal assistance is required to carry out the project;
     - **(C)** a description of—
       - **(i)** the history of collaborative activities carried out by the participants in the network;
       - **(ii)** the degree to which the participants are ready to integrate their functions; and
-      - **(iii)** how the local community or region to be served will benefit from and be involved in the activities carried out by the network;
+      - **(iii)** how the rural underserved populations in the local community or region to be served will benefit from and be involved in the development and ongoing operations of the network;
-    - **(D)** a description of how the local community or region to be served will experience increased access to quality health care services across the continuum of care as a result of the integration activities carried out by the network;
+    - **(D)** a description of how the rural underserved populations in the local community or region to be served will experience increased access to quality health care services across the continuum of care as a result of the integration activities carried out by the network;
     - **(E)** a plan for sustaining the project after Federal support for the project has ended;
     - **(F)** a description of how the project will be evaluated; and
     - **(G)** other such information as the Secretary determines to be appropriate.
 - **(g)** *Small health care provider quality improvement grants*
-  - **(1)** *Grants* The Director may award grants to provide for the planning and implementation of small health care provider quality improvement activities.
-The Director may award the grants for periods of 1 to 3 years.
+  - **(1)** *Grants* The Director may award grants to provide for the planning and implementation of small health care provider quality improvement activities, including activities related to increasing care coordination, enhancing chronic disease management, and improving patient health outcomes.
+The Director may award the grants for periods of 1 to 5 years.
-  - **(2)** *Eligibility* To be eligible for a grant under this subsection, an entity—
+  - **(2)** *Eligibility* To be eligible for a grant under this subsection, an entity shall—
     - **(A)**
-      - **(i)** shall be a rural public or rural nonprofit private health care provider or provider of health care services, such as a critical access hospital or a rural health clinic; or
+      - **(i)** be a rural public or rural nonprofit private health care provider or provider of health care services, such as a critical access hospital or a rural health clinic; or
-      - **(ii)** shall be another rural provider or network of small rural providers identified by the Secretary as a key source of local care; and
+      - **(ii)** be another rural provider or network of small rural providers identified by the Secretary as a key source of local or regional care; and
-    - **(B)** shall not previously have received a grant under this subsection for the same or a similar project.
+    - **(B)** not previously have received a grant under this subsection for the same or a similar project.
   - **(3)** *Applications* To be eligible to receive a grant under this subsection, an eligible entity, in consultation with the appropriate State office of rural health or another appropriate State entity shall prepare and submit to the Secretary an application, at such time, in such manner, and containing such information as the Secretary may require, including—
     - **(A)** a description of the project that the eligible entity will carry out using the funds provided under the grant;
     - **(B)** an explanation of the reasons why Federal assistance is required to carry out the project;
     - **(C)** a description of the manner in which the project funded under the grant will assure continuous quality improvement in the provision of services by the entity;
-    - **(D)** a description of how the local community or region to be served will experience increased access to quality health care services across the continuum of care as a result of the activities carried out by the entity;
+    - **(D)** a description of how the rural underserved populations in the local community or region to be served will experience increased access to quality health care services across the continuum of care as a result of the activities carried out by the entity;
     - **(E)** a plan for sustaining the project after Federal support for the project has ended;
     - **(F)** a description of how the project will be evaluated; and
     - **(G)** other such information as the Secretary determines to be appropriate.